sophia-li-he/xiaoouzhang.github.io/_posts/2018-7-27-collaborative.md

 ## Results and Interpretation
 I applied a strong $$l_2$$ regularization for the user and product matrix ($$l_2=40$$).
 For the users with purchase history, the percentile-ranking is $9.42\%$.
 For the new users with no purchase history, I first calculate the user matrix from the SDAE, and calculate $$\mathbf{u}_i\cdot\mathbf{v}_j$$.
 The percentile-ranking for these new users is $$10.33\%$$.
 In comparison, if we don't have the SDAE and predict the purchase behavior by a random user matrix, the percentile-ranking is over $$13\%$$.
 That means the SDAE is learning useful information for making the prediction.

+In order to understand what SDAE has learnt, we first calculate the Fisher score for each of the binary encodings in $$X_0$$ for the user information.
+The Fisher score discribes how well can each feature separates the data points from different catagories will keeping the datapoits in the same catergory clustered.
+More details of the Fisher score can be found in [this article](https://arxiv.org/pdf/1202.3725.pdf).

 ![an image alt text]({{ site.baseurl }}/images/rs/interpret_user139_newprod12.png "an image title")
 ![an image alt text]({{ site.baseurl }}/images/rs/w1.png "an image title")